smarter-sh/smarter-chat/README.md

 ![Basic Usage](./doc/img/readme-usage4.png)

 ## Use case #2 - integrate to an existing web application

+**To do: Move this to a cookiecutter scaffolding 'Quickstart' template.**

 Fork, configure, build and release a reactapp that you serve from an http host.
 This is the use case that the Smarter developer workbench follows, passing an authenticated chatbot api url that works